DigixGlobal/dao-contracts/README.md

 * [Governance update #3](https://medium.com/@Digix/digixdao-governance-model-update-3-2202cd117d24)
 * [Governance update #4](https://medium.com/@Digix/digixdao-governance-model-update-4-2f92798242bd)

-To dive in deeper, you can read the detailed DigixDAO Governance Model [here](doc/GovernanceModel.pdf).
+Since the posting of the articles, some parts in the governance model has changed.
+You can read the [Governance Model paper](doc/GovernanceModel.pdf) to study the latest governance model.

 ## Contributing
 We welcome pull requests from developers.
 We highly recommend interested